olitrussle/blog/_posts/2017-07-28-how-long-does-it-take-to-get-your-mortgage-approved.md

 layout: post
 title: How Long Does It Take To Get Your Mortgage Approved?
 excerpt: >-
-  Waiting for your mortgage offer can take up 8 weeks, and there are a number of factors that influence the amount of time it takes for your application to be accepted.
+  Waiting for your mortgage offer can take up to 8 weeks, and there are a number of factors that influence the amount of time it takes for your application to be accepted.
 thumbnail_filename: lenderstimelinessquare.jpg
 author: Lydia Bower
 date: '2017-07-31 T00:00:00.000Z'